dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 it gets too messy.

 Now we need a new method to move our player.
-Since `move` is a reserved word in rust, let's call the method `advance`.
+Since `move` is a reserved word in Rust, let's call the method `advance`.
 This method would need to know what direction we're advancing in so perhaps we start with adding a new enum to our `main.rs` file which lays out each direction a player can go: